At STEVENS, our clients rely on our expert millwright services to keep their industrial equipment operating optimally.

 Location: Lorain, Ohio

 STEVENS began this project in September 2013 and completed in May 2017.
-Existing foundation modifications and new foundation installation were made throughout this project.
-Equipment Setting for this project included rigging, level and alignment of new and refurbished equipment; including, but not limited to, charging machines at a rotary furnace throughout new stretch reducing mill and onto cooling beds.
-Also included were new roll lathes, jib cranes and electrical control room setting.
-Structural pieces included miscellaneous platforms and walkways, as well as new water, grease, air and hydraulics for piping.
+Existing foundation modifications and new foundation installations were made throughout this project.
+Equipment Setting for this project included rigging, level, and alignment of new and refurbished equipment, including, but not limited to, charging machines at a rotary furnace throughout the new stretch-reducing mill and onto cooling beds.
+Also included were new roll lathes, jib cranes, and electrical control room settings.
+Structural pieces included miscellaneous platforms and walkways, as well as new water, grease, air, and hydraulics for piping.

 Categories :